|About Pixley-Blair: Pioneers and Princes

 (Their lines can be found on this website.)

-Our ancestors served this country in a number of wars including: The War of 1812-John
+Our ancestors served in a number of this country's conflicts including: The Pequot War:

 Our Family's Ancestors Also Include: